1claim-gh/makcu-csharp/README.md

 - ```
   dotnet add package System.IO.Ports
   ```
-- Or can be installed using the NuGet Package Manager in visual studio
+- Can also be installed using the NuGet Package Manager in visual studio
 ## Basic C# Usage:
 ```csharp
 using Mouse;